Our Blog

 September 16, 2021

-We have now new high-resolution simulations based on projection supporting the recent IPCC report released in August (see AR6 Climate Change 2021: The Physical Science Basis).
+We have now new high-resolution CMIP6 projections based on simulations supporting the recent IPCC report released in August (see AR6 Climate Change 2021: The Physical Science Basis).
 This was made possible thanks to the newly released ERA5-Land global reanalysis from Copernicus Climate Change Service.
-The dataset is obtained by statistically downscaling climate projections from the CMIP6 […]
+The dataset is obtained by statistically downscaling climate projections from the […]

 Read More